kapurlab/kernel_density_plots/README.md

 8. `*_neighbor_bins.csv` - CSV file with neighbor histogram bin counts
 9. `*_density_stats.txt` - Text file with density statistics
 10. `*_neighbor_stats.txt` - Text file with neighbor statistics

-## Notes

-- The tool will automatically detect the lineage from the filename if the `--lineage` option is not provided.
-- The output format and analysis methodology match the original R script as closely as possible.